qaware/cloud-native-explab/applications/DotnetHello/README.md

 The app will be available on http://localhost:8080/.
 To change the app configuration, change entries in [appsettings.json](DotnetWeather/appsettings.json) and [launchSettings.json](DotnetWeather/Properties/launchSettings.json).
+You can also create different profiles for Production and Developement by creating the files appsettings.*Environment*.json.

 ## Run with Docker-compose